phalcon/documentation/docs/db-phql.md

     string $alias = null
 ): BuilderInterface
 ```
 Adds an `INNER` join to the query.
 The first parameter is the model.
 The join conditions are automatically calculated, if the relevant relationships have been properly set in the respective models.
-However you can set the conditions manually using the second parameter is the conditions, while the third one (if specified) is the alias.
+However, you can set the conditions manually using the second parameter is the conditions, while the third one (if specified) is the alias.

 ```php
 <?php